Kaila20/Kaila20/README.md

 **I'm a programmer and designer.**

+Hello, I am Kaila Nesbit, currently pursuing a Bachelor of Science in Interactive Design with a Minor in Computer Science at Kennesaw State University.
+With proficiency across multiple programming languages and design   knowledge, my focus lies in UI/UX design and software development.
+I am actively seeking opportunities to apply my expertise to innovative projects.

 <!--
 **Kaila20/Kaila20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.